-Those nasty, nasty hornets.
+Those nasty, nasty wasps.
 During the hot days of August, they become more and more territorial and attack anything near their nests.
-Today, in my yard, hornets mercilessly chased and attacked a fourth grader named Dan.
-As everyone knows, you'd rather have something happen to yourself than have something negative happen to a child who is under "your watch."
-As I rolled out the Slip and Slide, I was relieved not to see any wasps hovering above nests buried in the lawn.
+Today, in my yard, wasps mercilessly chased and attacked a fourth grader named Dan.

+As everyone knows, you'd rather have something happen to yourself than have something negative happen to a child who is under your watch.
+As I had rolled out the Slip and Slide, I was relieved not to see any wasps hovering above nests buried in the lawn.
 I was also falsely reassured by the fact that our lawn had been recently mowed.
 I reasoned that anything lurking would have already attacked a lawn mower.
 Unfortunately, I failed to see the basketball sized grey wasp nest dangling insidiously above our heads in a tree.
-So, when a wayward ball shook the tree, the hornets found Dan.
+So, when a wayward ball shook the tree, the wasps found Dan.